3x3cut0r/vps/docker/docker_run/certbot/README.md

 \# [License](#license)

 # 1. prerequisites <a name="prerequisites"></a>
-* you have a domain
+* you have a public domain (e.g.: 3x3cut0r.de)
-* you can create a TXT-record in your public-dns
+* you can create a TXT-record in your public domains dns-server

 # 2. create volumes for certbot <a name="volumes"></a>
 ```shell